utelle/SQLite3MultipleCiphers/docs/configuration/config_capi.md

 Note
 {: .label .label-red .ml-0 .mb-1 .mt-2 }
 - Checking the HMAC on read operations is active by default.
 With the parameter `hmac_check` the HMAC check can be disabled in case of trying to recover a corrupted database.
 It is not recommended to deactivate the HMAC check for regular database operation.
 Therefore the default can not be changed.
+- The _legacy_ mode for WAL journal encryption is off by default.
+The encryption mode used by all versions up to 1.2.5 is called _legacy_ mode, version 1.3.0 introduced a new encryption mode that provides  compatibility with legacy encryption implementations and is less vulnerable to changes in SQLite.
+It should only be enabled to recover WAL journal files left behind by applications using versions up to 1.2.5.

 <span class="label label-green">Examples</span>